 Cotton is machine picked in Greece, and is recognised for its high-quality in terms of length, strength and micronaire (an indication of fibre fineness).
-There are more than 45,000 cotton farmers in the country, and cotton is currently planted on approximately 270,000 hectares – 10% of the total agricultural land.

 In 2020, Greece became a recognised Better Cotton Standard Country, and 11 Agricultural Business Groups enrolled in the AGRO-2 certification, encompassing an estimated 30,000 hectares planted and 4,000 farmers.
-By the end of 2022, an estimated 5,000 farmers will be growing AGRO-2 licensed cotton (equivalent to Better Cotton) on 40,000 hectares, producing around 185,000 bales.
+By the end of 2022, an estimated 5,000 farmers are growing AGRO-2 licensed cotton (equivalent to Better Cotton) on 40,000 hectares, producing around 185,000 bales.